kaushal-Prakash/hisab/README.md

 ## ✨ Features

-- **📊 Expense Tracking:** Log and categorize your daily expenses with an intuitive interface.
+- **📊 Shared Expense Tracking:** Seamlessly log and split group expenses with others.
-- **🤖 AI-Powered Insights:** Get smart analysis of your spending habits powered by the **Google Gemini API**.
+- **🤖 AI-Powered Insights:** Understand your spending behavior with analysis powered by the **Google Gemini API**.
-- **📧 Automated Reports:** Receive beautiful, summarized monthly expense reports directly in your inbox via **Resend**.
+- **📧 Automated Reports:** Get monthly summaries of your personal and group expenses delivered via **Resend**.
-- **🔄 Recurring Expenses:** Set up and automatically track recurring bills and subscriptions.
+- **🔁 Recurring Expenses:** Auto-track subscriptions and recurring bills across groups.
-- **👥 Group Management:** Create groups to manage shared expenses with friends or family.
+- **👥 Group Management:** Create and manage groups to split rent, trips, or any shared expenses.
-- **🖼️ Receipt Uploads:** Attach images of your receipts to expenses using **ImageKit** for better record-keeping.
+- **🖼️ Receipt Uploads:** Upload and attach receipts to expenses using **ImageKit** for better transparency.
 - **📱 Responsive Design:** A clean, mobile-first design built with Next.js and Tailwind CSS.

 ---